 5. Tour de Mont Blanc, France

-- Perfect for: Classic Alpine views, no mountaineering experience needed
+- Best for: Classic Alpine views, no mountaineering experience needed

-When it comes to hiking in Europe, this mother of all treks circumnavigates the mighty slopes of the highest mountain in the Alps: Mont Blanc.
+This mother of all treks is one of the best hikes in France, circumnavigating the mighty slopes of the highest mountain in the Alps: Mont Blanc.
 Trekking the Tour du Mont Blanc (TMB) introduces the ambitious trekker to some of the most dramatic and versatile scenery in the world.
 It's one of the most famous hiking tours in Europe, up there with the likes of the Camino de Santiago, and one of the best European walking holidays.
 With its 170 kilometres, it is certainly a long-distance trek - and you'll be walking on high mountain trails with a lot of elevation gain (around 10,600m/35,000ft) over the course of the 11-day hike.

 6. The Selvaggio Blu Trail, Sardinia